What We Do

 Land and Resource Inventory

 All land and resources managed by the HLB are included in the HLB Land Inventory, and held in reserve for future use.
 Lands transferred to the Municipality from the State of Alaska (under the Municipal Entitlement Act) are added to the inventory.
-This inventory is regularly updated and available online by using the "Mapping Application".
+This inventory mapping application is under construction at this time.

 HLB land management seeks to preserve and enhance the value of its inventory.
 The HLB does not manage all municipal land but oversees only those parcels in its inventory.
 HLB management practices are governed by the Anchorage Municipal Code (AMC 25.40).
 The code requires the adoption by the Anchorage Assembly of an Annual Work Plan, a Five-Year Management Plan, and policies and procedures which cover the management of the inventory and the HLB Fund.